 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic 12.5mm / F12 weighs 45g, which means it is 70g (60%) lighter than the Panasonic Leica 15mm F1.7 which has a weight of 115g.

 Lens Mounts

-Both Panasonic 12.5mm / F12 and Panasonic Leica 15mm F1.7 has the same Micro Four Thirds lens mount.
-Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-5, Panasonic GH6 and OM System OM-1.
+Both the Panasonic 12.5mm / F12 and the Panasonic Leica 15mm F1.7 has the same Micro Four Thirds lens mount.
+Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-1 II, Panasonic G9 II and OM System OM-5.

 Focal Range